To my horror this was “Not an April fool”. Hard to believe but true, and I quote:

 All reporting entities must then demonstrate that they meet certain minimum substance requirements (own premises, exclusive local director or sufficient full-time resident employees and bank account in the EU).
 If the minimum substance requirements are not met, the proposed Directive will consider the entity a “shell.”
 This results in the loss of benefits (based on double tax treaties and EU directives) and the shell being treated as a look-through for tax purposes.

 The use of corporate vehicles is becoming progressively difficult.
 Indeed, a growing number of investors are using long-term savings products to protect, manage and pass on wealth.
-These provide a robust, well recognised and transparent solution utilising available tax reliefs.
+These provide a robust, well recognised, and transparent solution utilising available tax reliefs.
 They include well-regulated investment or capital redemption bonds or ULIP, which are typically only subject to the taxation rules of the country of the policyholder’s residence.
-ULIP, namely, offers flexibility in terms of investment selection, asset protection, privacy towards parties other than public authorities and probate avoidance.
+ULIP, namely, offers flexibility in terms of investment selection, asset protection, privacy towards parties other than public authorities, and probate avoidance.
 It also typically allows advantages in line with the intent of the legislator, namely tax-deferred growth, exempt death benefits, and reduced tax rates for surrenders based on the length of the policy.
-When migrating from a corporate holding structure to a substitute solution, like the ULIP, investors need to address tax impacts and decide whether to set it up pre or post the vehicle dissolution.
+When migrating from a corporate holding structure to a substitute solution, like the ULIP, investors need to address tax impacts and decide whether to set it up pre or post-vehicle dissolution.

-If the latter is to occur first, the tax treatment on the sharing of its assets may vary significantly, some countries considering the proceeds to the shareholder as a dividend and others as a capital gain.
-In some jurisdictions it might be possible to attribute the assets in kind to the shareholder by “death” of a company without liquidating them, generally with a basis equal to their fair market value.
-Nevertheless, in other scenarios (for example, for Non-Habitual Tax Residents in Portugal), the efficient solution would be for the company to sell its investments and distribute tax exempt dividends to the shareholder still during its “lifetime,” rather than the latter generating taxable gains on dissolution proceeds.
+If the latter is to occur first, the tax treatment on the sharing of its assets may vary significantly, with some countries considering the proceeds to the shareholder as a dividend and others as a capital gain.
+In some jurisdictions, it might be possible to attribute the assets in kind to the shareholder by “death” of a company without liquidating them, generally with a basis equal to their fair market value.
+Nevertheless, in other scenarios (for example, for Non-Habitual Tax Residents in Portugal), the efficient solution would be for the company to sell its investments and distribute tax-exempt dividends to the shareholder still during its “lifetime,” rather than the latter generating taxable gains on dissolution proceeds.
 Investing in the ULIP would then be the ultimate step.

 The “Unshell” Directive will likely add to other tools that tackle aggressive tax planning, namely the recent mandatory disclosure rules for intermediaries, the future framework for business taxation in the EU (BEFIT), or the 8th Directive on administrative cooperation covering crypto assets.
-Beneficiaries of at-risk entities need to swiftly review their current structures to prevent harsh consequences and ULIP may be a viable alternative to existing wealth management shells” unquote
+Beneficiaries of at-risk entities need to swiftly review their current structures to prevent harsh consequences and ULIP may be a viable alternative to existing wealth management shells, unquote.

 This Utmost Insights article is designed to provide some guidance to advisers and their clients on the “Unshell” draft Directive proposal, its tax consequences and how unit-linked life insurance policies can be the solution.